samuelpowell/LibTOAST.jl/README.md

 ### Assembly

-TOAST++ like most general purpose finite element libraries, allows the user to assemble system matrices and right hand side vectors by computing local integrals over elements, and assembling these contributions into the global system matrix.
+TOAST++, like most general purpose finite element libraries, allows the user to assemble system matrices and right hand side vectors by computing local integrals over elements, and assembling these contributions into the global system matrix.

 At present, the TOAST.jl interface only exposes the ability to compute the fully assembled matrices in a single step.
 One advantage of this approach is that the back-end library can perform multi-threaded assembly (Julia's multi-threading capabilities are still experimental).